prabudhd2003/SudokuSolver/README.md

       d.
 If no solution is found, backtrack and try different possibilities for the previous cells.

 **Advantages:** More efficient than standard backtracking.
 Focuses on cells that are harder to solve first, which can speed up the solving process.
-In testing, MRV was the fastest, taking ~4 seconds to solve puzzles when GUI updates are not performed.

 **Performance:** In performance testing, MRV outperformed Backtracking.
 The approximate solving times (without GUI updates) were as follows:
 1. Backtracking: ~35 seconds